Owenettidae: Description

 Owenettids were relatively small procolophonians that possessed broad heads and robust bodies.
 The family shares several synapomorphies that separate it from other related procolophonomorphs.
 The absence of an entepicondylar foramen is diagnostic to all members from which the humerus is known.
 In regards to cranial anatomy, there is no contact between the postorbital and parietal bones as a result of enlarged postfrontal bones, and the skull table is formed partly from large supratemporals lateral to the parietal bones.

+Phylogeny

+Owenettidae in a cladogram from Tsuji et al., 2013: